Kaleab-Birhanu/CoursePath/README.md

   - letting admins to recieve the add and drop request, and allow them to assign students in classes.
   - displaying an alert notification when the add and drop deadline is near.

+Use alex@student.edu and maya@student.edu for student login and john@admin.edu for admin login.
+Apply 12345678 password for all